Computable analysis on the space of marked groups: Abstract

 \section{Abstract}

-We investigate decision problems for finitely generated groups described by word problem algorithms.
-This is equivalent to studying groups described by computable labelled Cayley graphs.
-We relate these problem to the study of computable analysis on the space of marked groups, and point out several results of computable analysis that can be directly applied to obtain group theoretical results.
-Those results, used in conjunction with the version of Higman's Embedding Theorem that preserves solvability of the word problem, provide powerful tools to build finitely presented groups with solvable word problem but with various undecidable properties.
+We begin the systematic study of decision problems for finitely generated groups given by a solution to their word problem.
+We relate this to the study of computable analysis on the space of marked groups.
+We point out that several distinct approaches to computable analysis, some of which are sometimes considered obsolete, yield relevant results.
+In particular, we give necessary and sufficient conditions in terms of Banach-Mazur computability for the existence of a finitely presented group with solvable word problem but whose subgroups with a certain property cannot be recognized.

-We also place group properties in the first levels of the arithmetical hierarchy for decision problems about groups given by word problem algorithms, and show that on many group properties usually considered, this effective hierarchy corresponds sharply to the Borel hierarchy.
+We classify group properties in different effective Borel hierarchies.
+For most common group properties, the classical and effective Borel classifications coincide.
+However, we show that the set of LEF groups is a closed set that is computably a $G_{\delta}$, but not computably closed.

-Finally, we prove that the space of marked groups is a Polish space that is not \emph{effectively Polish}.
-Because of this, many of the most important results of computable analysis cannot be applied to the space of marked groups.
-This includes the Kreisel-Lacombe-Schoenfield-Ceitin Theorem and a theorem of Moschovakis.
-The space of marked groups constitutes the first natural example of a Polish space that is not effectively Polish.
+Finally, we show that the space of marked groups is a Polish space which is not \emph{computably Polish, }because it does not admit a dense and computable sequence.
+This poses several interesting problems in terms of computable topology.
+The space of marked groups is the first natural example of this kind.

 {}